C-O-M-M-A/rom-comma/docs/_sources/index.rst.txt

 rom-comma user guide
 =====================================

+.. warning:: This documentation is currently under construction

 abstract
 ---------

 Gaussian Process Regression, Global Sensitivity Analysis and Reduced Order Modelling by COMMA Research at The University of Sheffield

 .. currentmodule:: romcomma